Juniper/terraform-provider-mist/docs/data-sources/device_versions.md

 Read-Only:

 - `model` (String) Device model (as seen in the device stats)
-- `tag` (String) annotation, stable / beta / alpha.
+- `tag` (String) Annotation, stable / beta / alpha.
 Or it can be empty or nothing which is likely a dev build
-- `version` (String) firmware version
+- `version` (String) Firmware version